makew0rld/merkdir/README.md

 Using the power of Merkle trees, `merkdir` allows you to prove things about millions of files at once.
 It can make signing or timestamping all the files in your home directory efficient and secure.

+The real world applications are slim, but interesting.
+Maybe I'm a whistleblower with thousands of files, but I don't want to release them all right now.
+This tool allows you to easily prove that a file you release later was part of the original collection.

+Another use case might be an organization that has a large archive of important files.
+This tool allows them to efficiently sign all of these files by just signing the root hash.

 ## Install

 Pre-built binaries can be installed from the releases page.
 Otherwise you can build from source by using [`just`](https://github.com/casey/just).
 The Go compiler is of course required.